76ers' Tobias Harris Tweeted To Pacers' T.J. McConnell After New Contract

-Here's What Philadelphia 76ers Star Tobias Harris Tweeted To Pacers' T.J.
+76ers Star Tobias Harris Tweets About Pacers' T.J.
 McConnell After New Contract

 Tobias Harris of the Philadelphia 76ers sent out a Tweet to T.J.
 McConnell congratulating him on his new contract.